Recommendations are dead. Execution is the new product.

 Any rule that auto-pauses on a 7-day ROAS dip below a fixed number.
 Ignores seasonality and will kill your December.

-Any rule that sends a Slack alert but doesn't change anything.
+Any rule that sends a Slack alert but does not change anything.
 Noise.

 Where to start

-If you're building rules manually: label your catalog by margin tier first, then write per-tier scaling rules.
-You'll get most of the lift from that one change.
+If you are building rules manually: label your catalog by margin tier first, then write per-tier scaling rules.
+You will get most of the lift from that one change.

-If you want the context-aware version without building it yourself: that's what Scaley's scaling rules engine does, 24/7, with every change logged and one-sentence-justified.
+If you want the context-aware version without building it yourself: that is what Scaley's scaling rules engine does, 24/7, with every change logged and one-sentence-justified.
 Either path works.
 The naive-rule path does not.